01 of 13

 The Tahitian Twisters are great water slides for the younger, smaller kids that aren't quite ready for the Hurricane Falls, or other wilder water slides.
 You can race down these body slides if you are 36 inches or taller.

-Tip #3: No food, accept water in sealed bottles, is allowed to be brought in to Big Surf.
+No food, except water in sealed bottles, is allowed to be brought in to Big Surf.
 All food and refreshments must be purchased on the grounds.Continue to 4 of 13 below.

 04 of 13